sematext/cheatsheets/kubernetes-cheatsheet.md

   `kubectl logs -f pod_name -c my-container`

 - Create a daemonset from stdin.
 The example deploys [Sematext Docker Agent](https://sematext.com/kuberntes) to all nodes for the cluster-wide collection of metrics, logs and events.
 There is NO need to deploy cAdvisor, Heapster, Prometheus, Elasticsearch, Grafana, InfluxDb on your local nodes.
+Please replace YOUR_SPM_DOCKER_TOKEN and YOUR_LOGSENE_TOKEN with your tokens created in [Sematext Cloud UI](https://apps.sematext.com/ui/integrations/create/docker) before you run the command.

 ```
 apiVersion: extensions/v1beta1